About Us

 Building/Room: STCN 380

-Megan Okuma is a third-year undergraduate student majoring in Communication and Media.
+Megan Okuma is a fourth-year undergraduate student majoring in Communication and Media.
 Her interests include finding new eateries, watching movies, and swimming.
 Megan joined the Wellness and Health Promotion team to help create an environment at Seattle U that is inclusive and caring of all.
 Megan spends her free time re-watching Parks and Rec episodes and reading.

 Photo of Lena Pham (She/Her)